 Dr. Sophie Kay, D.Phil, is a professional genealogist and research scientist based at Khronicle, with over 18 years’ experience in family history research across the British Isles.
 In addition to her private client work, she brings family history to an international audience as the Ancestry and Genealogy Expert for popular archaeology & history show, Time Team.
 A keen speaker and educator, she is also the Specialist Tutor in DNA at the Institute of Heraldic and Genealogical Studies, and teaches research methodology and historical mapping techniques for family history at Pharos Tutors.

 Sophie is an AGRA Member and is registered with the RQG.
 Her specialisms include the use of historical mapping techniques in genealogical research, genetic genealogy, death records and historical occupations, and she’s also the creator of the #OccupationOfTheDay hashtag on Twitter, which showcases a range of jobs from bygone times.

-Sophie is an experienced educator and a Fellow of the Higher Education Academy.
-She teaches historical mapping techniques for family history research at Pharos Tutors and also delivers a programme of speaker talks throughout the year to a range of conferences and family history societies around the world.
+An experienced educator and a Fellow of the Higher Education Academy, Sophie delivers a programme of speaker talks throughout the year to a range of conferences and family history societies around the world.